Invasive Lobular Carcinoma: Symptoms, Treatment, Research

 Invasive lobular carcinoma, also referred to as invasive lobular breast cancer (ILC) or simply lobular carcinoma/breast cancer, is the second most common type of breast cancer after invasive ductal carcinoma (IDC).
 The location where the cancer originates distinguishes ductal vs. lobular breast cancer: Invasive ductal carcinoma begins in milk ducts whereas invasive lobular carcinoma begins in lobules (the milk-producing glands of the breast).

-Lobular carcinoma is treatable but has unique biology that affects symptoms, diagnosis, and therapeutic strategies.
-BCRF is working to better understand these challenges and advance lobular breast cancer research—and in just the last few years, say advocates and researchers like BCRF investigator Dr. Steffi Oesterreich, we’ve made terrific progress.
+Lobular carcinoma is treatable but has a unique biology that affects symptoms, diagnosis, and therapeutic strategies.
+BCRF is working to better understand these challenges and advance lobular breast cancer research—and in just the last few years, say advocates and researchers like BCRF investigator Dr. Steffi Oesterreich, has made terrific progress.
+Our updated research regarding lobular carcinoma will help more patients around the world to find new treatments everyday.

 Invasive breast cancers are those that have broken out of the areas where they originated and infiltrated surrounding breast tissue.
 The most common type of invasive breast cancer is invasive ductal carcinoma, followed by invasive lobular carcinoma.